Sample Financial Literacy Exam Answers

 Answer: Stocks and bonds represent different ways of investing in companies.

 • Stocks (equities): When you buy stock, you become a shareholder in a company, owning a small piece of it.
 You share in the company's profits (dividends) and potentially see your investment grow if the company's value increases.
-However, stock prices can fluctuate significantly, representing higher risk than bonds.
+On the flip side, stock prices can fluctuate significantly, representing higher risk than bonds.

 • Bonds (fixed income): Bonds are essentially loans you make to a company or government.
 You receive regular interest payments and your principal is repaid at the bond's maturity date.
 Bonds are generally considered less risky than stocks, offering more stability but potentially lower returns.